areebaharoon22/SafeWalk-app/readme.txt

 # SafeWalk – Community Safety Companion

 SafeWalk is a lightweight app that helps people feel safer during solo walks.
-Share your location with trusted contacts, track your walk route, and report unsafe areas.
+Share your location with trusted contacts and track your walk route.
 ## 🔧 Installation

 1. Clone the repo